Deepanshu0154/Data-Profiling/README.md

 # Data-Profiling
-n this repository i'm doing the process of examining, analyzing, and creating useful summaries of data.
+In this repository i'm doing the process of examining, analyzing, and creating useful summaries of data.